msatbsx/webpackandtailwind/readme.md

 ### Important notes:

-contains `CleanWebpackPlugin` which deletes content of /dist folder
+contains `CleanWebpackPlugin` which deletes content of /dist folder each time you build your app.

 ### Author